wp-plugins/facebook-comments-notify/readme.txt

 == Description ==
 Full Facebook Comments moderation and management for your WordPress site.
 Quick and easy to set up.
 Insert automatically or via a shortcode.

-* For Suggestions & Support, send email to [ramonvicentesilva@hotmail.com], containing the subject "Facebook Notify Comments"
+* For Suggestions & Support, send email to [ramonvicentesilva@hotmail.com](mailto:ramonvicentesilva@hotmail.com "Email Contact"), containing the subject "Facebook Notify Comments"
+* Thanks to [Umobi](http://umobi.com.br), the company that provided all support and structure for developing this plugin.

 == Changelog ==
+= 0.3.1 =
+* Fixed Error on Send Notification
+* Fixed Secure connection prefix of GMAIL
+* Fixed Sintax error on Javascript Code
+* Some bug fixes

 = 0.3 =
 * Added Plugin Action Link, to configurations;
 * Fixed 'Text Email Notification' variables;